vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

   * [Grafana](https://grafana.com/grafana/) - Dashboard Visualization

 For this example, there are pre-configured instances of Prometheus, Grafana, Tempo, and Loki located within the `infra` directory.
-Provided in this directory are the docker compose scripts, and server configuration files.
+Provided in this directory are the Docker Compose scripts and server configuration files.
 You can bring the whole thing up with the following command:

 ```bash
 cd infra/
 docker compose up
 ```

-This might take a minute or two since containers need to be transferred over the network.
+This startup may take a minute or two since it may need to download containers over the network.
+So have a few sips of that tea, coffee, or water you might have on hand!
 Next, we can move on and examine this infrastructure as it relates to our example app.

 ### Prometheus Setup